httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Digest: sha-256=47DEQpj8HBSa+/TImW+5JCeuQeRkm5NMpJWZG3hSuFU=

 ~~~
+{: title="Response with both Content-Digest and Digest; empty content"}

 ## Server Returns Partial Representation Data

-In this example, the client makes a range request and the server
+In this example, the client makes a range request and the server responds with
-responds with partial content.
-The `Digest` field-value represents
-the entire JSON object `{"hello": "world"}`
+partial content.
+The `Digest` field-value represents the entire JSON object
-, while the `Content-Digest` field-value is computed on the message content `"hello"`.
+`{"hello": "world"}`, while the `Content-Digest` field-value is computed on the

-Request:
+message content `"hello"`.

 ~~~ http-message
 GET /items/123 HTTP/1.1